zama-ai/concrete/docs/dev/GETTING-STARTED.md

 ### Installing Poetry

 `Poetry` is our package manager.
-It simplifies depenency and environment management by a lot.
+It simplifies dependency and environment management by a lot.

-You can follow [this](https://python-poetry.org/docs/#installation) guide to install it (this is the official guide so just use it).
+You can follow [this](https://python-poetry.org/docs/#installation) official guide to install it.

 ### Cloning repository